Abu Muslim: Abu Muslim and the Abbasid Revolution

 He took Merv in December 747 (or January 748), defeating the Umayyad governor Nasr ibn Sayyar, as well as Shayban al-Khariji, a Kharijite aspirant to the caliphate.
 He became the de facto governor of Khurasan, and gained fame as a general in the late 740s in defeating the rebellion of Bihafarid, the leader of a syncretic Persian sect that was Mazdaist.
 Abu Muslim received support in suppressing the rebellion both from purist Muslims and Zoroastrians.
-In 750, Abu Muslim became leader of the Abbasid army and defeated the Umayyads at Battle of the Zab.